 “Guten Tag.
 Excuse me.
 Nice to meet you.
 I am Polizist Kurt Gruber.”

-His accent gave her a flutter.
+His accent gave her a flutter low in her abdomen.
 “So, what’s going on inside?”

 Her mother stepped closer, but seemed content, if not amused, to let her handle the situation.
 Was it so obvious she found the policeman attractive?